Rayan2bdu/WiFi-project/README.md

-Hey this is my project about dcomparsion between 2 wifi standards 802.11b and 802.11bc and compare their tcp and udp and power consumptions.
+Hey this is my project about comparsion between 2 wifi standards 802.11b and 802.11bc and compare their tcp and udp and power consumptions.
 Its all python scripts by pycharm

 to run this and get the result: